Borneo Tour Client Feedback

 Up until now, we have been determined not to load this feedback onto our website for fear that it might seem like we are blowing

 We have now reversed this decision and feedback from guests (both good and bad) has started appearing on this page – see below.

 We always think that repeat custom is the best indicator of good service.

-Around 35% of our guests are either repeat or referral, which is extremely high for our type of business.
+Many of our guests are either repeat or referral, an extremely high percentage for our type of business.

 21 August, 2014

 Thank you SOOOO much for organising such an amazing trip for us!!
 Indeed we are having a hard time settling back in, me especially it seems!!